-Operating project.
-Minor variations may be allowed with agreement from CAMPO.

-- Generally, a delay of 6 months or more for launching a Planning/Technical Assistance project, or a delay of a year or more for a Capital or Operating project, would constitute a major delay.
+- Operating project.
+Minor variations may be allowed with agreement from CAMPO. - Generally, a delay of 6 months or more for launching a Planning/Technical Assistance project, or a delay of a year or more for a Capital or Operating project, would constitute a major delay.
 Major delays to project delivery will be evaluated to determine the cause, lessons learned and opportunities for technical support. - Performance Measurements for Operating or Operating/Capital projects -will be reviewed against performance standards as identified in the section below. - If performance issues are identified related to project management, initiation or failure to meet other requirements, CAMPO staff will discuss overall project management and execution with the project sponsor.
 In cases where the project sponsor is not complying with the Project Agreement, CAMPO staff will document areas of concern that are reviewed with the project sponsor and discuss strategies to correct problems.
-Failure to correct identified shortcomings may result in project suspension or termination, so that funding can be reallocated to projects that are meeting project delivery requirements.
+Failure to correct identified shortcomings may result in project suspension or termination, or a reduction in funding, so that funding can be reallocated to projects that are meeting project delivery requirements.
+All efforts will be made to support projects before terminating or reducing funding.
+This may include technical support, marketing the service, providing extensions where needed, and revised targets, if appropriate.
+If service is determined to simply not have a sufficient market and be unlikely to improve, then CAMPO can make a recommendation to the TPAC to reduce funding or terminate the project, so that funding can be reallocated to projects that are performing better.
+These recommendations would be decided upon by TPAC and the Governing Boards as a project amendment or during the Work Plan process.